 Peyto Lake is located in Banff National Park along the scenic road Icefields Parkway, 100 km north of Banff (or 40 km north of Lake Louise).
 On an ideal day, the driving time from Banff is about one hour (from Lake Louise about half an hour).

 Once you pass a big open area with Bow Lake on the left-hand side with Num-Ti-Jah Lodge, it is your next stop on the left.
 As you reach the highest point of the pass, this is your turn-off.
 Watch out for the highway sign for ‘Bow Summit’.

 The viewing platform for Peyto Lake is at the highest point of the Icefields Parkway at 2,088 meters.

 Peyto Lake parking lot

 There are two parking lots at the Bow Summit (aka Peyto Lake lookout).
-The main (first) parking lot for visitors is about 500 m from the Icefields Parkway exit.
-Further up the road is a parking lot for buses and disabled right next to the viewing platform.
+The main (lower) parking lot for visitors is about 500 m from the Icefields Parkway exit.
+Further up the road is an upper parking lot for buses and disabled right next to the viewing platform.

 You can drive up here and use it to drop off your passengers.
 Parking is free and very busy during the summer.